XavierCompBio/PhotoPhenosizer/README.md

 * First make sure that a virtual environment is setup and contains all of the libraries
 1. First, put all of the microscopy images into a folder and change the directory path in the terminal to the path where the images are
-2. Create a folder called 'csv' for the csv files to go into
-3. Put the trained weights file into the same folder as this repository.
+2. Put the trained weights file into the same folder as this repository.
 To get a sample trained weights file, contact the authors.
 For training your own weights file from your own segmented images: [Training code](https://github.com/msminhas93/DeepLabv3FineTuning)
-43. Run the below command if you have two images (image1.tif and image2.tif) and a weights file called 'weights.pt', which is a trained PyTorch model.
+3. Run the below command if you have two images (image1.tif and image2.tif) and a weights file called 'weights.pt', which is a trained PyTorch model.
 If the weights file is called 'weights.pt' you do not need to add the optional argument, [--weights_file <filename>].
 This weights argument is only for when you have a specific weights file that you want to use.
 The below command will produce image1.csv and image2.csv:
 ```
 python process_images.py image1.tif image2.tif
 ```